 Growing older and planning ahead

-Improving the support for older people with learning disabilities and behaviours that challenge family and professional carers, and supporting end of life care planning for carers.
+Improving the support for older people with learning disabilities and behaviours that challenge others, family and professional carers, and supporting end of life care planning for carers.

 This project has also been summarised as an easy-read pdf.